zhumagulovt/social/README.md

 # REST API Backend for social network app or website

 This backend provides:
-  - Beautiful admin page created by using django-jazzmin
   - JWT authentication
   - User's following system
   - User's feedback by followings